MobiDev-Org/treegress-browser-mcp/docs/dom-snapshot.md

 - loads `domSerializer.js`
 - may inject scripts into the page
-- may execute serializer logic in page context
+- may execute serializer logic in page context.
 - builds a local `domMap`

 That code remains only for historical/debug purposes and should not be extended as part of the main MCP browser tool path.